-Docent-guided group tours are available on Saturdays and Sundays only, by advance reservation (though special accommodation may be arranged).
+Docent-guided group tours for school and museum groups may be arranged by advance reservation.
 For more information please contact the Foundation at email@example.com

 Any person or commercial entity seeking to conduct a guided tour of the Museum for financial remuneration must first request permission from NPF at firstname.lastname@example.org

 NPF trustee and co-founder, Sue met and collaborated with Noah Purifoy in the 1960s when Noah was the first director of the Watts Towers Art Center.
 When Noah resigned from the California Arts Council in 1987, Sue represented him and provided a space in Los Angeles, Tara’s Hall, for his artworks to be seen and sold.
 With increasing national attention to his Joshua Tree desert art museum, Sue suggested establishing a foundation to support his artistic practice and legacy.
 Together Sue and Noah started NPF in 1999 as a private, non-profit, all volunteer organization, now in its 19th year.
 In 2015, Sue initiated NPF’s urban arts program and curriculum for middle school students drawing upon Noah’s principles of the art process.
 It’s called Gil Friesen Art Day, named in memory of Friesen, NPF emeritus trustee and donor.
 The full day includes a docent tour of Noah’s museum, lunch and a windshield bus tour through Joshua Tree National Park for South Los Angeles students and staff.